 What Is The Importance Of RPM For A Blender?

-However, blenders work best on soft foods like fruit and yogurt.
-They can’t effectively blend hard things like nuts or ice cream because the hard texture causes them to get stuck in between the blades.
+However, blenders work best with soft foods such as fruit and yogurt.
+Hard textures, like nuts or ice cream, tend to get stuck between the blades and do not blend effectively.

 What Speed Should A Blender Be?